OpenMDAO/Aviary/README.md

 ## Installation

-The simplest installation method for development is an "editable mode" install with ``pip`` in your terminal:
+The simplest installation method for users is to install via pip.

-    pip install -e .
+From within the base folder of Aviary, perform this command in your terminal:

-This installs the package in the current environment such that changes to the Python code don't require re-installation.This command should be performed while in the folder containing ``setup.py``.
+    pip install .

 ## Documentation